Aberdeen Railway: The Scottish North Eastern Railway

-On 29 July 1856 the Aberdeen Railway amalgamated with the Scottish Midland Junction Railway to form the Scottish North Eastern Railway (SNER), forming a single company controlling the route from Perth to Aberdeen.
+On 29 July 1856, by the Scottish North Eastern Railway Act 1856 (19 & 20 Vict. c. cxxxiv), the Aberdeen Railway amalgamated with the Scottish Midland Junction Railway to form the Scottish North Eastern Railway (SNER), forming a single company controlling the route from Perth to Aberdeen.

-Parliament was uncomfortable with the formation of large railway companies, and in granting the amalgamation Bill, it gave running powers over much of the northern part of the system to the North British Railway.
+Parliament was uncomfortable with the formation of large railway companies, and in granting the amalgamation bill, it gave running powers over much of the northern part of the system to the North British Railway (NBR).
 The NBR pressed the point further, and obtained authorisation in 1871 to build a line from a junction at St Vigeans, immediately north of Arbroath, to Kinnaber Junction via Montrose, giving it access to Aberdeen over the former Aberdeen Railway route.

 On 10 August 1866 the Scottish North Eastern Railway was itself absorbed by the Caledonian Railway.

 The Caledonian Railway and after

 The Caledonian Railway now operated a trunk network from Carlisle to Aberdeen.
 Long distance passenger traffic assumed greater importance, but while less prominent, goods traffic was a major activity.
 At the same time the rival North British Railway developed its route through Edinburgh and Dundee to Aberdeen; the final approach was over Caledonian tracks by the running powers granted by Parliament.

-Rivalry for the prestige traffic led to competition for the fastest runs, and in 1888 and again in 1895 the two companies ran a series of demonstration trains, vying for the accolade of the fastest transit from London to Scotland - to Edinburgh in 1888 and to Aberdeen in 1895.
+Rivalry for the prestige traffic led to competition for the fastest runs, and in 1888 and again in 1895 the two companies ran a series of demonstration trains, vying for the accolade of the fastest transit from London to Scotland – to Edinburgh in 1888 and to Aberdeen in 1895.
 The competition and the press attention surrounding it, became characterised as the Railway Race to the North.
 In the 1895 races Kinnaber Junction, where the two routes converged for the last section to Aberdeen, became key, for whichever trains passed the junction first was sure to get to Aberdeen first.

-In 1923 the Caledonian Railway was a constituent of the new London Midland and Scottish Railway (LMS) as the main line railways of Great Britain were "grouped" under the Railways Act 1921; the North British Railway was a constituent of the London and North Eastern Railway (LNER), so that the rivalry and competition, while not as extreme as in the racing period, continued.
+In 1923 the Caledonian Railway was a constituent of the new London, Midland and Scottish Railway (LMS) as the main line railways of Great Britain were "grouped" under the Railways Act 1921; the North British Railway was a constituent of the London and North Eastern Railway (LNER), so that the rivalry and competition, while not as extreme as in the racing period, continued.